 The triathlete’s fitness example

-An excellent example of cross-training is the sport of triathlon, where competitors complete in three disciplines; namely swimming, cycling and running, one after the other.
+An excellent example of cross-training is the sport of triathlon, where athletes compete in three disciplines; swimming, cycling and running, one after the other.
 Arguably, triathletes have the best all-round fitness of any athlete because their sport requires good upper and lower body strength, flexibility and a strong cardiovascular (CV) system (heart and lungs).
-For success in their chosen sport, triathletes don’t specialize in one type of exercise.
-Instead they have an all-round fitness plan, which is the best way to achieve balance in your health and fitness program.
+For success in their chosen sport, triathletes don’t specialise in one type of exercise.
+Instead they have an all-round fitness plan, which is the best way to achieve balance in your health and fitness programme.
 Looking at the triathlon, the competitors will be getting an all-over-body workout; for example:

 - Swimming - upper body muscles and also legs a little.